 - The TOIL balance increases in their employee profile

-- The employee can later request TOIL leave using that balance
+- The employee can later request TOIL leave using the available balance

 Pre-requisites